Sport in Serbia: Volleyball

-Vladimir Grbić is a member of the Volleyball Hall of Fame, as well as the Volleyball Hall of Fame together with his brother Nikola.

-Handball

-The Handball Federation of Serbia is a house that organizes domestic leagues and manages the women's and men's handball national teams of Serbia.

-According to some data, handball was introduced in Serbian schools in 1930, but it reached popularity only in the 1940s.
-He gained supporters during work actions.
-The Handball Federation was founded in 1949.
-Serbia hosted the 2012 European Championship in men's competition.
-At this competition, the Serbian national team won second place and a silver medal, and Momir Ilić received the award for the most useful player.
-In the same year, the women's championship was organized, and the next world championship for women, at which the Serbian national team won silver.

-RK Metaloplastika has twice been the champion of the Champions League.
-It is the most trophy-winning club in the national championship.Among the most successful clubs in the Serbian Super League are Red Star and Partizan.

-Dragan Skrbic were named IHF Player of the Year.One of the most famous players from the so-called of the golden generation is Mile Isaković.

-In 1988, Svetlana Kitić was named IHF Player of the Year, and in 2010 she was named the world's best handball player in history.
-Andrea Lekić is the winner of the award for the best handball player in the world in 2013.
+Beach volleyball

+The Volleyball Federation of Serbia is in charge of the development of beach volleyball in Serbia.
+Beach volleyball was first played in Serbia in the early 1990s.
+A year later, the Volleyball Association of Belgrade launched an initiative to create a section within the association, which was also the beginning of organized work.
+The first championship was held in 1997, and a year later the tournament in San Diego was won.
+There are currently two competitions in Serbia: the Championship and the Cup, which are played according to the tournament system.
+Since 2008, the European Masters Tournament has been organized in Novi Sad, with the participation of players from different countries.
+The most successful competitors are Stefan Basta and Igor Tešić, the champions of the Balkans.

 Water polo

 In Serbia, water polo was originally played on the territory of Vojvodina, the first matches were played in Sombor at the beginning of the 20th century.
 Students who have studied in Hungary, Austria and Germany, where this sport has already been developed, are most responsible for the arrival of water polo.

-The Serbia men's national water polo team is the second most successful national team after Hungary in the history of sport, having won two Olympic gold medal (in 2016 and 2020), three World Championships (2005, 2009 and 2015).
+The Serbia men's national water polo team is the second most successful national team after Hungary in the history of sport, having won three Olympic gold medals (in 2016, 2020, and 2024), three World Championships (2005, 2009 and 2015).
 The last 3 FINA World Cups in 2006, 2010, 2014.
-A record 12 FINA World Leagues and eight European Championships in 1991 (the Croatian federation boycotted), 2001, 2003, 2006, 2012, 2014, 2016 and 2018, respectively.
-VK Partizan has won a seven European champion titles, VK Bečej and VK Crvena zvezda one.
+A record 12 FINA World Leagues and eight European Championships in 1991, 2001, 2003, 2006, 2012, 2014, 2016 and 2018, respectively.
+VK Partizan has won seven European champion titles, VK Bečej and VK Crvena zvezda one.

-The most famous players of the golden age of Serbian water polo were: Igor Milanović, Aleksandar Šoštar, Vladimir Vujasinović, Aleksandar Šapić and Vanja Udovičić.
+The most famous players of the golden generation of Serbian water polo were: Igor Milanović, Aleksandar Šoštar, Vladimir Vujasinović, Aleksandar Šapić, Aleksandar Ćirić and Vanja Udovičić.

-Vanja Udovicic in 2010 and Filip Filipovic in 2011 and 2014 received FINA awards for the best water polo players in the world.
+Filip Filipovic received FINA Water polo player of the year award in 2009, 2011, 2014 and 2021.
+Vanja Udovicic received it in 2010, and Dušan Mandić in 2020.

 Igor Milanović and Mirko Sandić are members of the House of Famous Water Sports.